LIUCat is the online library catalog for LIU. It lists books, periodical titles,

 from the drop-down menu under "My Library" near the upper left corner of the screen.
 You may have to login again.

-* The first time that you login, your PIN number will be the last four digits of your student ID number
+(For users with barcodes, your PIN number, the first time that you login, will be the last four digits of your student ID number

-For security reasons, you should change your PIN the first time you login.
+or employee ID number.
+For security reasons, you should change your PIN the first time you login.)

 More Search Options